joetanx/load-balancing-cyberark/README.md

 ![image](images/architecture.png)

 - For a development environments or small-to-mid enterprise environments, deploying state-of-the-art Application Delivery Controllers (ADCs) may not be an optimize solution.
-- This guide provides an overview on how open source software can be used to load balance CyberArk Servers
+- This guide provides an overview on how open source software can help to load balance CyberArk Servers

 # Keepalived Setup